xmake-io/xmake-docs/manual/target_instance.md

 This page describes the interface for `target` of functions like `on_load()`, `before_build()` or `after_install()` of the [Project target](manual/project_target.md)

+!> The document here is still in progress, please be patient, you can also speed up the update of the document by sponsoring or submiting pr

 #### target:name

 - Get the name of the target